Daniel-Chin/WhereDitGo/readme.md

 Query string ?entry={`encodeURI(json_of_entry)`}
 Add an entry to the database.
 Python inserts the entry, making sure the database is sorted in terms of `time`.
 Here, as we iterate through the database in RAM, we do four things for each entry:
+0. Check for token collision
 1. Perform the `add` operation
 2. Perform the `delete` operation (explained later)
+3. Send the entry to frontend
-3. Write entry to local file
+4. Write entry to local file

+Finally the database reloads from the file.

 #### `delete`
-JS frontend provides `token`.
+Query string ?token={`token`}
 Python remembers the token.
 The next time we `add` or `save`, when we iterate through the database, delete the entry.